Niennienzz/simple-redis/README.md

 ## Requirements

-- The original implementation of the course can be found [here](https://github.com/tyr-rust-bootcamp/02-simple-redis).
+- The original implementation from the course can be found [here](https://github.com/tyr-rust-bootcamp/02-simple-redis).

 ### Support More Commands